-For admission to Unclassified Graduate status, a student must hold a baccalaureate degree from a regionally accredited four-year college or university or have the equivalent of a United States bachelor's degree.
+For admission to Unclassified Graduate status, a student must hold a baccalaureate degree from a regionally accredited four-year college or university, or have the equivalent of a United States bachelor's degree.
 Admission to the Unclassified Graduate status does not guarantee admission to a graduate or certificate program.
-Students may take a maximum of only 12 units with departmental approval in unclassified Graduate status.
+Students may take a maximum of 12 units with departmental approval in unclassified Graduate status.
 Admission to and duration of Unclassified Graduate standing shall be determined by the Chair/Program Director.
 International students studying on an F-1 visa are not eligible for unclassified status.
 Unclassified students are not eligible for financial aid.
-See the Financial Aid (p.
-1818) section for further information.